Synerty/synerty-peek/docs/development/develop_plugins/DevelopingFrontends.rst

 .. note::

-    The following directory overlay is for build-web, for NativeScript use the :file:`~/peek-server.home/frontendNodeModuleOverlayDir` or :file:`~/peek-client.home/frontendNodeModuleOverlayDir`.
+    The following directory overlay is for the web app directory.

 Peek reads files from either the :file:`~/peek-server.home/frontendSrcOverlayDir` or :file:`~/peek-client.home/frontendSrcOverlayDir` directories and overlays them on top of the build directories.

-This provides end users with the ability to alter any part of the Electron, Web or NativeScript frontends by copying a file into the customisation directory and then altering it.
+This provides end users with the ability to alter any part of the Electron, Web or Capacitor frontends by copying a file into the customisation directory and then altering it.

 This is a use at their own risk feature.